 Who are the designated recipients?

-Across both years, Congress designated the most provisions to tribal, state, local, and territorial governments.
-In some cases, these entities may distribute the funds in the future to subrecipients, such as nonprofits, to implement the projects.
-In other cases, a federal agency was designated to directly undertake projects, such as dam-building or river-dredging, in communities.
+Across the last 3 years, Congress designated the most provisions in numbers and dollars to tribal, state, local, and territorial governments.
+These entities may later distribute the funds to subrecipients (such as nonprofits) to implement the projects.
+In other cases, a federal agency was designated to directly undertake projects, such as dam-building or river-dredging.

 ---|---|---|